gustavosouzza/UserRegistrationAPI/README.md

-# API de cadastro de dados de usuários
+# User data registration API

-API para cadastro e consulta de dados de usuários.
-Este projeto oferece endpoints para cadastrar usuários e consultar informações como Nome, Email, Status e ID.
+API for registering and querying user data.
+This project offers endpoints to register users and query information such as Name, Email, Status and ID.

-O Front-end consome essa API para exibir os dados dos usuários, fornecendo uma interface interativa para cadastro.
+The Front-end consumes this API to display user data, providing an interactive interface for registration.

-###  Começando
+###  Getting started

 Clone repository